Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Things to do in Seoul in Spring

-Seoul is such a vibrant city, with so many things to do and see throughout the year.
-Yet, spring will offer much more and will make it hard for you to choose where to go when you only have a limited amount of time in the city.
+Seoul is a vibrant city with many things to do and see throughout the year.
+Yet, spring will offer much more and make it hard for you to choose where to go when you only have a limited time in the city.

 Chase the flower blooms

-If you’ve read this far, you’ve understood that no matter the month you choose to visit Seoul, there will be flowers around.
+If you’ve read this far, you’ve understood that there will be flowers around no matter the month you choose to visit Seoul.
 Here are only a few of the most popular flowers and destinations within Seoul:

-Eungbongsan Mountain Forsythia – next to the Han River and Seoul Forest, the small mountain is covered in yellow flowers foretelling spring.
-Many photography passionates head to this place to capture the subway passing by the mountain.
+Eungbongsan Mountain Forsythia – next to the Han River and Seoul Forest, the small mountain is covered in yellow flowers that foretell spring.
+Many photographers are passionate about heading to this place to capture the subway passing by the mountain.

-Magnolias – my favorite flowers and some of the earlier ones.
+Magnolias are my favorite flowers.
 You can find them anywhere around Bukchon Hanok Village or Yeonnam-dong.
-There is even a famous cafe with a swimming pool and a window in front of 2 magnolias, that gets crazily crowded even during the week – Coffee Conhas if you want to give it a try.
+There is even a famous cafe with a swimming pool and a window in front of two magnolias that gets crazily crowded even during the week—Coffee Conhas if you want to give it a try.

-Cherry blossoms – you can find them everywhere around town, but there are some places more popular than others.
+You can find cherry blossoms everywhere around town, but some places are more popular than others.
 We will touch on those points further in the article.

-Azaleas – to our surprise, azaleas are almost everywhere in Seoul, especially in residential neighborhoods like the one we lived in.
-Parks are packed with different colors of azaleas, you can also find them on the street, in surrounding buildings, and in their small gardens.
+To our surprise, we found azaleas almost everywhere in Seoul, especially in residential neighborhoods like ours.
+Parks are packed with different-colored azaleas, and they can also be found on the street, in surrounding buildings, and in small gardens.

-Tulips – You don’t have to go all the way to the Netherlands to find colorful tulips, all you have to do is head to Everland, Seoul Forest, Nami Island, Garden of the Morning Calm, or Seonyudo Island Park inside the Han River.
+Tulips – You don’t have to go to the Netherlands to find colorful tulips.
+All you have to do is head to

 Canola in Hangang Seoraeseom.

 Roses – the last to the party, you can find roses all over the city, and Koreans also have rose festivals to attend.
-Seoul Rose Festival in Jungabg Rose Park, the Rose Village in Cheonho-dong, Seullo, and Seoul Grand Park, are only a few of the places to visit for roses in bloom.
+Seoul Rose Festival in Jungabg Rose Park, the Rose Village in Cheonho-dong, Seullo, and Seoul Grand Park are only a few places to visit for roses in bloom.

 Visit Namsan Tower